Hiblet/TGC-Designer-Tools/README.md

     pin install -r requirements.txt
     pip install pyinstaller
 ```
-The laszip binary is no longer required, as have laszip 2.6.1 as a dependency, so the pyinstaller build command is...
+The laszip binary is no longer required, as have laszip 2.6.1 as a dependency, so the pyinstaller executable build command is...
 ```bat
     python -m PyInstaller --clean --noupx --onefile --version-file file-version.txt --name TGC-Designer-Tools --collect-datas pyproj tgc_gui.py
 ```